Group by Grade

 How we adjust for this age group:

-• All four tiers available — it's never too late to start, and there's always room to grow
+- All three tiers available — it's never too late to start, and there's always room to grow

 Same grade.
 Same age.
 The right level of training for every individual.